 To address these challenges in the last decade a new specialisation within recruiting: sourcing.
-Sourcers are destined to finding the right profiles in the abyss of data. and sharing those with recruiters who take care of building the relationship and facilitating the process to hire.
+Sourcers are destined to find the right profiles in the abyss of data and share those with recruiters who take care of building the relationship and facilitating the process to hire.

 You would expect that in that decade the sourcing profession would have evolved to an automated approach to sourcing and even taken over by technology.
 That hasn't happened, yet.
 The processes for sourcing are still very much executed in a manual fashion.
 A big part of the sourcer's time is still spend on copying and pasting data between several systems and tools like social media sources, the ATS, HRIS, sourcing tools and spreadsheets.
 In big tech companies for instance the sourcing department has senior employees working around the clock to copy and paste data from profiles and professional activity to spreadsheets which is obviously error prone and very time intensive.